rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 Example questions:

-“So basically you’re saying that people can do whatever they want and then just donate money and everything is alright?
+_“So basically you’re saying that people can do whatever they want and then just donate money and everything is alright?
 Doesn’t this seem wrong to you?
-Don’t you think it is important for people to take personal responsibility for what they are doing instead of just solving some far away problems?”
+Don’t you think it is important for people to take personal responsibility for what they are doing instead of just solving some far away problems?”_

-“It seems kind of cold and calculating, sometimes you just want to help someone close to you right?”
+_“It seems kind of cold and calculating, sometimes you just want to help someone close to you right?”_

-“It seems kind of cold and calculating, altruism is about the intention as well right?
+_“It seems kind of cold and calculating, altruism is about the intention as well right?"_

-“You have talking a lot about donating, careers and charities but hardly about what someone can do as a person.”
+_“You have talking a lot about donating, careers and charities but hardly about what someone can do as a person.”_

 Question behind the question:

 In their peer groups altruism is considered as something quite different from effective altruism and this other kind of altruism is what they have been striving towards for a long time.
-They consider altruism to be: being vegan, recycling waste, buying local/organic, getting solar panels on your roof, volunteering, not taking airplanes, not taking the car etc. They may even have heard that ‘just donating money’ doesn’t really work (see holistic section 4.2) or if they do believe donating money works they might not realize how well it works (compared to the things listed above).
+They consider altruism to be: being vegan, recycling waste, buying local/organic, getting solar panels on your roof, volunteering, not taking airplanes, not taking the car etc. They may even have heard that ‘just donating money’ doesn’t really work (see holistic [section 4.2](#sec-4-2)) or if they do believe donating money works they might not realize how well it works (compared to the things listed above).
 Finally people asking these questions might subconsciously be more inclined to a deontological point of view where the intention what matters.
 I generally find these questions to be genuine and well intentioned.
 They are usually asked by warm fuzzy altruists (and sometimes traditionalists).

 Possible responses: